 By Sea

-Arrive at Royal Tunbridge Wells by car from both the Channel Tunnel terminal (Eurotunnel) at Folkestone and from the ferry ports at Dover in scarcely over one hour.
+Arrive at Royal Tunbridge Wells by car from both the Channel Tunnel terminal (Eurotunnel) at Folkestone and from the ferry ports at Dover in a little over one hour.

-Newhaven, for the Dieppe ferry crossing, might be in East Sussex but it is less than one hour’s drive from Royal Tunbridge Wells.
+The Dieppe ferry crossing is located into Newhaven in East Sussex and is less than one hours drive from Tunbridge Wells.

 From the cruise terminal at Southampton, it takes 2½ hours by road or rail to arrive at Royal Tunbridge Wells.